-At the law offices of Boates in Anthem, Arizona, our family law attorneys provide counsel and representation based on decades of combined years of experience and a track record of proven success.
+At the law offices of Anthem Law in Anthem, Arizona, our family law attorneys provide counsel and representation based on decades of combined years of experience and a track record of proven success.
 We will help you protect your rights in divorce and family law matters.

 The legal rights and obligations associated with marriage have evolved with our society and today are the same for both spouses.
 Each state has its own rules about marriage, but there are some uniform principles, including: